"Dachshund Breed History"

 depicting dogs with anatomical fidelity have always been rare, and that woodcuts

-do not lend themselves to fine reproductions of coat distintions.
+do not lend themselves to fine reproductions of coat distentions.
 At best, the

 pictures and descriptive words can be interpreted with certainty only as defining